kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 This proposal adds support for native sidecar containers (init containers with `restartPolicy: Always`) in Vertical Pod Autoscaler.

-Kubernetes 1.28 introduced native sidecar containers.
-These are init containers that start before the main containers and continue running during the lifecycle of the Pod.
+Native sidecar containers (introduced via the `SidecarContainers` feature gate) are init containers that start before the main containers and continue running during the lifecycle of the Pod.
 VPA currently supports standard containers, but it should also support recommending resources for these new native sidecar containers to ensure they are right-sized.
 Standard init containers will continue to be ignored.
 Addresses [issue #7229](https://github.com/kubernetes/autoscaler/issues/7229)

 ### Goals